bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 The **Correlation Analysis** submodule computes the correlation between genes and finds coregulated modules.

-Finally, the **Biomarkers** submodule is used to identify potential biomarkers for a set of phenotypic groups based on gene or protein expression values.
+Finally, the **Find biomarkers** submodule is used to identify potential biomarkers for a set of phenotypic groups based on gene or protein expression values.